desaiashu/songbird-chirp/documentation/bird.md

 - Musicians from a math / computer science background

 The Songbird software platform reads bird files and interacts with a DAW through a virtual MIDI port, similar to a software or hardware sequencer.
 In the future, the notation will be visualizable/exportable as sheet music and MIDI/piano roll.

+Most commonly, the bird notation will be used in tandem with audio recording techniques and DAW manupulation rather than as a standalone composition tool.
+Think of bird as the "computer based" composition tool, while audio recording of instrumentalists/vocalists in DAWs will provide an oft necessary "human" element to the compositions.

 ## Current state and use cases